solarbirdy/NorthshoreBikeMap/README.md

 Erik H. on Facebook (Bothell)
 @sip@social.ridetrans.it (Shoreline)
 @MHowell@kolektiva.social (Tolt Pipeline Trail)

+The Megamap is a stich-together of the Greater Northshore Bike Route Connector Map, the City of Seattle Bike Map, and the 2 Line Connector Eastside Bike Map.
+See those projects for their individual author/accrediation notes.

 This isn't really a project in the software sense, but it is an ongoing project in the greater sense, in that the map WILL be getting updates, and there will be a couple of versions of those updates,